Prime Day is here! Shop member-exclusive deals now through June 26, including Amazon Haul and Kindle deals.

-Jae, a senior operations manager at Amazon, knows firsthand what it takes since he’s been with the company for close to a decade, and manages one of the largest delivery stations on the West Coast.
+Jae Garcia, a senior operations manager at Amazon, knows firsthand what it takes to prepare for shopping events since he’s been with the company for a decade, and manages one of the largest delivery stations on the West Coast.

-Jae spoke with About Amazon about what it’s like behind the scenes in the lead-up to big shopping events like Prime Day, Prime Big Deal Days, and the holiday season—and how he and his team plan and ensure things run safely and smoothly.
+Garcia spoke with Amazon News about what it’s like behind the scenes in the lead-up to these big shopping events—and how he and his team plan and ensure things run safely and smoothly.

 Prep happens year-round

-Preparing for a big sale event is many months in the making, with regular planning meetings and training series to ensure Amazon’s fulfillment centers and delivery stations are properly staffed and trained to safely work through one of the busiest weeks of the year.
+Preparing for a big shopping event is many months in the making, with regular planning meetings and training series to ensure Amazon’s fulfillment centers and delivery stations are properly staffed and trained to safely work through one of the busiest weeks of the year.
+Hiring new team members is a priority in the planning process for events like Prime Day that start months in advance.

 Hiring and training are top priorities

-We also have emergency preparedness plans in place across all of our operations sites that focus on disruption timelines and mandatory procedures of what to do in emergencies such as severe weather.
-Our operations site leaders familiarize their teams with their building plans, nearest exits, designated severe weather assembly areas, and site rally point locations outside of the building.
+Amazon also has emergency preparedness plans in place across all of the operations sites that focus on disruption timelines and mandatory procedures for emergencies such as severe weather.
+Our operations site leaders familiarize their teams with their building plans, nearest exits, designated severe-weather assembly areas, and site rally-point locations outside of the building.
 In addition, site-wide drills are held at least twice a year to ensure everyone knows exactly what to do in the event of an emergency and where they may need to evacuate or shelter in place.

 There’s a detailed plan that runs through everything